 For this tutorial is required to download, install and load Quartus Prime Lite design software to your laptop.
 Allow 40+ minutes for the installation process.
 No license is required.

-Visit http://dl.altera.com/?edition=lite
+Visit http://fpgasoftware.intel.com/

 Select version 18.1 or higher and your PC's operating system.
 Make sure Edition "Lite" is selected.